kowackag/calc-price-of-workstation/README.md

     - To store all communication with the API in one place, the function DataAPI was created (in the separated file `DataAPI.js`).
     - Communication with API is based on `fetch()` method.
     - To run the project using browsers that do not support `fetch()` method, package `whatwg-fetch` was used.
-    - All fields are validated also using `RegExr`.
+    - All fields are validated .
 - React:
     - The following hooks were used: `useState`, `useEffect`, `useRef`, `useContext` and `Custom Hook`.
     - Components are split and kept in smaller ones.